online PPI resource

 legal challenge ("judicial review") by the British Bankers Association

-- In October 2010 the British Bankers Association (BBA), on behalf of a number of high-street banks, announced that it had launched a legal challenge - in the form of a judicial review - against the then regulator the FSA and the ombudsman service on the approach to PPI complaints handling.
+- In October 2010 the British Bankers Association (BBA), on behalf of a number of high-street banks, announced that it had launched a legal challenge – in the form of a judicial review – against the regulator and the ombudsman service on the approach to PPI complaints handling.

-- The judicial review took place at the High Court in London in January 2011, and judgment was handed down in April 2011 - rejecting the banks' challenge and endorsing the approach taken by the FSA and the ombudsman.
+- The judicial review took place at the High Court in London in January 2011.
+Judgment was handed down in April 2011 – rejecting the banks' challenge and endorsing the approach taken by the regulator and the ombudsman.

 frequently-asked questions (FAQs) on a range of topics – from the role of third party complaint-handlers to whether complaints should be treated as legal pleadings